datacrunch-research/cluster-tests/README.md

    cd cluster-tests
    ```

-2. **Navigate to the test category** you want to run (see individual README files for detailed instructions)
+2. **Navigate to the test category** you want to run (see individual README files for detailed instructions).

-3. **Follow the setup and execution** instructions in each directory
+3. **Follow the setup and execution** instructions in each directory.